TahaAltindag/HyperCasual-RunnerGame/README.md

 How to play?
   You can do Swerving with "A" and "D" keys.
   You can paint the wall at the end with left mouse click.
+  You can change the aspect ratio in the menu.
+So you can play either Portrait or Landscape mode.